-Included in the non-forested types, are 1,145 acres of open marsh & swamps, and 636 acres of power lines, agriculture fields, PDA right-of-ways.
-Ecosystem restoration harvests that will be maintained as brush or open cover comprise 237 acres of the Chesapeake Forest.
-The Chesapeake road system comprises 360 miles of main access roads and side feeder roads, which amounts to approximately 45 acres of open land.
+Included in the non-forested types, are 1,084 acres of open marsh, and 824 acres of power lines, agriculture fields, PDA right-of-ways, and sand pits.
+Ecosystem restoration harvests that will be maintained as brush or open cover comprise 299 acres of the Chesapeake Forest.
+The Chesapeake road system comprises 389 miles of main access roads and side feeder roads, which amounts to approximately 61 acres of open land.
 Road edges & roadside ditches will be maintained in herbaceous vegetation with mowing and control of invasive species occurring on two to three year intervals.
-Approximately 3.1% of the forest is in this forest type.
+Approximately 4.4% of the forest is in this forest type.

-Forested Swamps with mixed hardwoods, bald cypress and Atlantic White cedar Since this forest type tends to retain surface water all year the management prescription will be to protect their wetland functions.
+5.2.2 Forested swamps with mixed hardwoods, bald cypress and Atlantic white cedar

+Since this forest type tends to retain surface water all year the management prescription will be to protect their wetland functions.
 Where possible through restoration activities some of these sites will be restored through the planting of native wetland forest species such as Atlantic White Cedar.
-There is 2,528 acres in this forest type or 3.7% of the forest area.
+There is 1,394 acres in this forest type or 1.9% of the forest area.

-Mixed pine-hardwood, hardwood-pine and mixed hardwood forests
+5.2.3 Mixed pine-hardwood, hardwood-pine and mixed hardwood forests

 These forest types will be managed toward mature stands of mixed hardwoods and pine.
 This will be done with commercial thinning, selection harvesting and small-opening harvests designed to encourage regeneration of desired native species, such as oaks, loblolly pine and short-leaf pine.
 A minimum post-harvest basal area of 70 square feet will be the target.
 Herbicides will be limited to ground applications to achieve specific goals in improving species balance or removing invasive species, and fertilizers will not be used outside of test plots where mixed forest is the management objective.
 Prescribed burning may be used to manage for a specific species.
 Natural regeneration will be the preferred method used to reestablish the forest after harvesting.
-There is 13,715 acres in this forest type or 20.2% of the forest area.
-Acreage in this type will increase over time as HCVF, the expanded 300 foot water quality buffers are established along riparian areas in pine plantations.
+There is 16,374 acres in this forest type or 22.2% of the forest area.
+Acreage in this type will increase over time as the expanded 300 foot water quality buffers are established along riparian areas in pine plantations.